 Judge Katherine Forrest, a recent Obama appointee to the federal bench,

+When the uprising there began nearly two weeks ago, there was a near-total internet blackout.
+But exactly how was access cut off?
 An American advocacy group called Free Press says it's uncovered a link to a California-based technology company which allegedly sold the Egyptian government equipment allowing it to track online activity.
+Rob Reynolds reports.

 When Endeavour astronaut Heidemarie Stefanyshyn-Piper dropped her toolbag during a spacewalk on Nov.
 18th and it floated away, mission controllers probably figured they'd seen the last of it.
 Think again.
 Last night, Nov.
 22nd, veteran satellite observer Kevin Fetter video-recorded the backpack-sized bag gliding over his backyard observatory in Brockville, Ontario.
 "It was easily 8th magnitude or brighter as it passed by the 4th magnitude star eta Pisces," he says.
 Spaceweather's satellite tracker is monitoring the toolbag.

 Computers can figure out all kinds of problems, except the things in the world that just don't add up.